Sushmita1111/t-rex-game/README.md

 # t-rex-game
-t-rex game using html css and javascript
+This is a simple t-rex game made with html css and javascript.